johnnathan1996/Parked/README.md

 My final work school project made in Flutter.

+Parkly is a mobile application that is going to help people to find and offer parking places in Brussels.
+This will be a community-based application where anyone can rent or reserve a parking place.

 ## Getting Started

 This project is a starting point for a Flutter application.